Isaac-DeFrain/blog/posts/building-this-blog-01-humble-beginnings.md

 - **Context-aware assistance**: Unlike generic AI chatbots, Cursor understands your entire codebase, making suggestions that fit your project's architecture and coding style
 - **Learning accelerator**: When working with unfamiliar technologies (TypeScript, frontend development in my case), Cursor provides real-time explanations and helps you understand best practices
 - **Code generation and refactoring**: Quickly generate boilerplate code, refactor existing code, and implement features while maintaining consistency with your project's patterns
-- **Error resolution**: Cursor helps mediagnose and fix errors faster by understanding the context of your code and suggesting targeted solutions
+- **Error resolution**: Cursor helps diagnose and fix errors faster by understanding the context of your code and suggesting targeted solutions

 For this blog, Cursor has helped me navigate and understand TypeScript syntax, Vite's build system, implementing client-side routing, and solving deployment challenges with GitHub Pages much more easily.
 It transformed what would have easily been several hard weeks of learning and trial-and-error into a productive 3-day push.
 It turns out that writing blog posts takes much longer than writing code...